pretix/pretix-docs/docs/tutorial/event.md

 ## Texts

 Open the "texts" tab.
+Type a text for welcoming your customers to your store page and guiding them through the process of purchasing a ticket into the "frontpage text" field.
+If you have set time constraints for the presale, then you should add an "end of presale text".
+This text will be displayed at the top of your ticket shop when the presale time has run out.
+If you are making use of vouchers, e.g. inviting speakers to your event by sending them voucher codes, then you should add a "voucher explanation" telling them how to obtain a voucher code.
+This text will be displayed next to the input field for a voucher code.

-Here, you can define texts for the store page for welcoming your customers and guiding them through the process of purchasing a ticket.
-All of the texts are optional.
-They support simple and human-readable formatting via Markdown.
-Provide a translation for each language you chose in the localization tab.
+The "texts" tab lets you define a lot of text messages for other purposes.
+Every field comes with an explanation as to where the text will be used.
+All fields support simple and human-readable formatting via Markdown.
+Whenever you define a text, make sure you also provide a translation for each language you selected in the localization tab.

 ## Shop design